pivotal-cf/docs-phd-ds/service_plans.md

                         <tr>
                             <td>Service Plan Name</td>
-                            <td
-                                rowspan="5">These fields affect how a Service Plan appears to users in the CLI and Web Console of the Pivotal CF Services Marketplace</td>
+                            <td>Name of the Service Plan.
+You use this name when creating cluster instances.</td>
                         </tr>
                         <tr>
                             <td> Service Plan Description</td>
+                            <td
+                                rowspan="4">These fields are for display only.
+The values in these fields display to users in the Cloud Foundry CLI and in the Marketplace section of the Pivotal CF Developer Console.</td>
                         </tr>
                         <tr>
                             <td> Service Plan Feature Bullet 1 </td>